DrYenyen/PPPwn-Troubleshooting/README.md

 # Stage 1:
 1. Any issues here usually result in a kernel panic=console shutting down.
 3. Console persistently shutting down at "[*] Waiting for IPCP configure ACK..." or "[+] Scanning for corrupted object..." try changing the Npcap version to an older one if on Windows.
 4. If on a Mac try a windows device......
-5. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.
-6. Console shutdown at "[*] Waiting for IPCP configure ACK..." happens occasionally on its own but if it persists try changing to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
+5. Console shutdown at "[*] Waiting for IPCP configure ACK..." happens occasionally on its own but if it persists try changing to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
 Or for the GUI in this guide type in <code>4141:4141:4141:4141</code> or <code>1111:1111:1111:1111</code> in the custom ipv6 field
-7. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+6. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
-8. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+7. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.

 # Stage 2: